Quipcore/CProg/doc/Render.md

-Let Wolfenstein use Dooms renderer just set all wall/floor/ceiling to the same height Let Pure 2D game use a top down version of the same map system.
+Let Wolfenstein use Dooms render just set all wall/floor/ceiling to the same height Let Pure 2D game use a top down version of the same map system.
 Basicly make it so that tilemap is a sector map

 ## Resources